AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 ### Data

-The data in stocks should be formatted as table, though there are two ways of setting it: as array of arrays or as array of objects.
+The data in stocks should be formatted as a table, though there are two ways of setting it: as an array of arrays or as an array of objects.
 Using the first way, you define the values only and then map the dataSet.
 In the second case you need to name each value and then map the dataSet as well.
 Let's create two samples with the same data differently arranged.

 ```
 // set the data